 difficulty parameter controls the number of players that we simulate.
 You can view the code for pctdemo_setup_blackjack for full details.

 pctdemo_task_blackjack to simulate a single player who plays

 numHands hands, and we call that function

 numPlayers times to simulate all the players.
 Because the separate invocations of the function are independent one of another, we can easily use the Parallel Computing Toolbox to perform these simulations.
-You can view the code for pctdemo_task_blackjackview the code for pctdemo_task_blackjack for full details.
+You can view the code for pctdemo_task_blackjack for full details.

 startTime = clock; S = zeros(numHands, numPlayers); % Preallocate for the results. for i = 1:numPlayers S(:, i) = pctdemo_task_blackjack(numHands, 1); end